PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().variable().rst

     16.0.0 This method is no longer recommended.
 Audience Manager is no longer available in the latest product version.

 The **track().variable()** method sets a custom variable in the screen scope.
-The value can then be sent to Piwik PRO with a screen view or any other event.
+The value can then be sent to Piwik PRO with a screen view or other event.

 Syntax
 ------